System Assumptions

 What assumptions sit underneath the “napkin math” throughout the book?

 Every quantitative example in this book—from training-time estimates to energy-per-inference calculations—rests on a shared set of physical constants, hardware specifications, and economic assumptions.
-Rather than scatter these values across chapters (where they would inevitably diverge), we define them once in the book’s source code (mlsys/constants.py) and import them wherever a calculation needs them.
-This appendix exposes every constant in that file so you can audit, verify, or update the numbers that underpin the book’s reasoning.
+Rather than scatter these values across chapters (where they would inevitably diverge), we define them once in the book’s source code (mlsysim/core/constants.py) and import them wherever a calculation needs them.
+This appendix exposes the main constants used in the volume’s worked examples so the numbers that underpin the book’s reasoning are open to audit, verification, and update.

 How to Use This Appendix

-Use this appendix as a reference when you want to verify a napkin-math calculation, swap in an alternative assumption (for example, a different memory bandwidth or electricity price), or trace which constants a particular estimate depends on.
-Each constant name matches its Python identifier in mlsys/constants.py, so you can search for any name in the book’s source to find every chapter that uses it.
+This appendix serves as a reference for verifying a napkin-math calculation, swapping in an alternative assumption (for example, a different memory bandwidth or electricity price), or tracing which constants a particular estimate depends on.
+Each constant name matches its Python identifier in mlsysim/core/constants.py, so searching for any name in the book’s source surfaces every chapter that uses it.

-Because hardware generations change faster than textbooks, these tables also serve as a change log of sorts: updating a single value in mlsys/constants.py propagates the change to every calculation in every chapter automatically.
-The following worked examples demonstrate how to combine these constants for quick back-of-the-envelope estimates.
+Because hardware generations change faster than textbooks, these tables also serve as a change log of sorts: updating a single value in mlsysim/core/constants.py propagates the change to every calculation in every chapter automatically.
+A few worked estimates show how these constants combine for quick back-of-the-envelope calculations.

 Accelerator Specifications